 Use Facebook Groups

-Leverage Your Instagram Following to Drive More Traffic to Your Blog
+Leverage Your Instagram Following to Get Traffic to Your Blog

 Instagram continues to grow as a social media powerhouse, and even though it’s primarily driven by pictures and video, it can still drive traffic back to your blog!
 There are only two ways to link out to other content on Instagram, so I like to use the Link.tree app.
 Link.tree allows me to place one link in my profile that takes the follower to a menu with 5-6 other links I want them to see.
 You can see what it looks like in action on my Instagram profile.